List of Transformers film series cast and characters: Carly Spencer

-Carly Spencer (portrayed by Rosie Huntington-Whiteley) is Sam's second girlfriend and later fiancée.
+Carly Spencer (portrayed by Rosie Huntington-Whiteley) is Sam's second love interest and later fiancé, based on the character from the original The Transformers cartoon.

 Critics were highly critical of Huntington-Whiteley and LaBeouf's acting; Peter Travers stated the two "couldn't be duller".

 Jason Solomons of The Observer wrote that "we're first introduced to Rosie via a close-up of her bum, segueing straight from the film's opening sequence and titles on to the pert buttocks and underwear of our heroine", and that Huntington-Whiteley's English posh girl accent "renders her practically unintelligible when surrounded by American accents and falling masonry".
 Much of the criticism towards Huntington-Whiteley compared her negatively to Fox.
-Lou Lumenick said that her "'acting' makes...Megan Fox look like Meryl Streep in comparison."
 Cody Benjamin of Intelligencer Journal found Rosie Huntington-Whiteley a "visually attractive replacement for Megan Fox and [she] does a decent job playing Witwicky's new girlfriend".

 In a positive review, Drew McWeeny of HitFix said, "She reminds me of Cameron Diaz in The Mask, an actress who doesn't really show off any range, but who gives a natural, winning performance and who is up to the challenge of this particular picture."

+Seymour Simmons

+Agent Seymour Rutherford Simmons (portrayed by Nick Pilla in Bumblebee, John Turturro in the other films) is a former arrogant and paranoid Sector 7 special agent, the son of Bill Simmons, grandson of Margaret Simmons and the great-grandson of Walter Simmons, Sam's unlikely enemy-turned-ally in the second and third films, and the last surviving member of the Order of the Witwiccans.

+In Bumblebee, a younger Simmons works with Jack Burns when they are tricked into helping to find Bumblebee.

 Robert Epps

-Robert Epps (portrayed by Tyrese Gibson in the films, Avery Kidd Waddell in the Revenge of the Fallen video game) is a United States Air Force Combat Controller Technical Sergeant and a friend of Lennox.
+Robert Epps (portrayed by Tyrese Gibson in the films, voiced by Avery Kidd Waddell in the Revenge of the Fallen video game) is a United States Air Force Combat Controller Technical sergeant and a friend of Lennox.
 In the third film, he has retired from the Air Force but still works closely with the Autobots.

-Maggie Madsen

-Maggie Madson (portrayed by Rachael Taylor) assists the Department of Defense in decoding the virus left by Frenzy.
-Maggie realizes that those hacking into the government's data files are not human, due to the ease with which they made the attack.
-After copying the hacking signal to her friend Glen Whitmann, she is arrested by the FBI.
-The writers had initially envisioned Maggie as quirkier and more cyberpunk.
-She found many of her scenes difficult because of the high heels she wore.

-Jorge "Fig" Figueroa

-Jorge "Fig" Figueroa (portrayed by Amaury Nolasco) is an ACWO operative.
-Fig is wounded by a missile fired by Scorponok.
-In a deleted scene in the Blu-ray version of the film, Fig is seen dying after getting wounded by Scorponok, but his character remains alive in the finished film and he was offered to reprise his role in Revenge of the Fallen, which he refused due to scheduling conflicts with another project.

-Patrick Donnelly

-Patrick Donnelly (portrayed by Zack Ward) is Fig and Lennox's friend.
-He is impaled and killed by Scorponok with his corpse being dragged under the sand, he was later avenged when Jetfire crushes Scorponok's head.

-Bobby Bolivia

-Bobby Bolivia (portrayed by Bernie Mac) is a used car salesman from whom Sam purchases Bumblebee.
-Although he does not appear in Bumblebee, his dialogue from the first film is heard in the first trailer.